MLHale/CYBR8950/README.md

 | April 16th | 15 | Work on Milestone 3. |
 | April 23rd | 16 | Track 1 final reports due April 27!
 Track 1 presentation either April 27 or May 4!
 Final Milestone, 25minute presentations + 5 minute Q/A, random order. |
 | April 30th | | Final is scheduled for 5:00 PM Tuesday May 1.
 We will use this time to finish up the final presentations if needed. |

-## Slack Channels
-I have setup an online discussion board on slack.com for usage in this class.
-I can create some private channels for you to work in with your project teams (once created), but I want to be able to participate in your conversations - so please use the space on slack.

-Go to [https://cybr-4580-8950.slack.com](https://cybr-4580-8950.slack.com) and use your unomaha email address to register an account.
-This will give you access to the course discussion and project collaboration spaces.
-Use the the general channel, your project channel, or private messages.
-I expect all project-related communication to live in your slack channel.
-If you need my attention please use the `@mlhale` syntax to get my attention (or `@Bill Mahoney ` to get Bill's).

 ## Location
 All classroom activities will take place in PKI room 276 (graduate) or PKI 271 (undergraduate) unless otherwise noted ahead of time.